developermkarim/My-All-Readme-Docs-Files/PHP-LARAVEL/Laravel-README-By-Course.md

    $shippingCalculator = app(ShippingCalculator::class);
    ```

-   This way, you don't have to manually create instances; Laravel handles it for you.

 2. **Blade View**:

    In Blade views, you don't directly interact with the service container.
 Instead, you use data passed from the controller.
 For example, in the Blade view, we displayed the shipping cost like this: